ues-io/uesio/README.md

 5. `npm run tests-e2e`
    - Runs _just_ the E2E Tests (against your local app).
 6. `npm run tests-init`
-   - Deletes the `uesio/tests` app if it exists and then creates the `uesio/tests` app with related workspaces and sites and loads seed data.
+   - Deletes the `uesio/tests` app if it exists along with any app that starts with `tests_` and then creates the `uesio/tests` app with related workspaces and sites and loads seed data.
 All of the above scripts execute this script automatically so there is not typically a need to run it.
 However, if you want to run individual tests (via hurl, cypress, etc.) separate from one of the above scripts which runs an entire suite, you will need to run this script to prepare for test execution.
 7. `npm run tests-cleanup`
-   - Removes the `uesio/tests` app (if it exists).
+   - Removes the `uesio/tests` app (if it exists) along wit hany app that starts with `tests_`.
 Similar to `tests-init`, the automated test suite scripts will execute this script prior to completion.
 However, if a test run terminates abnormally and/or if you ran `tests-init` manually, you can execute this script to remove the test related `uesio/tests` app.
 8. `npm run tests-cypress-open`
    - Runs the cypress visual UI where you can run E2E tests from.
 See [E2E testing with cypress](#e2e-testing-with-cypress) for details.
 9. `npm run tests-cypress-run`